DBecker7/QuantQual/QuantQual.md

 ### Before we begin

 - Interrupt at any time\newline
-- All notes/links/resources are on GitHub\newline
+- All notes/links/resources/R code are on GitHub\newline
 - Ask future questions in the PAW Slack chat\newline
 - I have allowed myself **ONE** equation.